 When the seating in the aircraft offered him a restful seat, his mind dived back to his amma’s area.
 It started blaming him for treating her as secondary.
 “Am I right to my Amma?
 Do I hurt her?
 Do I do what she wants? ” A series of questions haunted his thoughts.

 Reminiscences slowly crept in blemishing his peace of mind.
 After his achan(father) passed away, his amma found joy in her son’s welfare only.
 The family pension she got was used to meet the needs of two lives, her son’s, in particular.
 She didn’t keep any wish for herself or she used to bury her wishes at the source itself.
 She did not struggle to make both the ends meet, the money was not enough though.
 Buying materials for their domestic as well as her son’s academic requirements grabbed her time aplenty.
 Cooking also looted her time to prepare the dishes of his choice.
 Even then she had earmarked time for playing with him, telling stories and reading books to him, helping him in music practice etc. She had identified the musician in her son at an early stage itself.
 So she took him to an eminent musician from who he obtained a good training also.
 Whenever she was in tension, she made Sajit sit and sing some songs of her option.
 She was much fond of music more than any other things.

 When he was about to go abroad, her love for music leapt out of her lips as one sentence.
 “Try to perform music among Indians at least.”
 And he finds time to do that because he too loves music.
 She had no aim or goal other than entertaining her son.
 She showered love abundantly on her son.

 “O!
-God to such my dearly loved mother, I showed ingratitude.
+God to such a dearly loved Amma, I showed ingratitude.
 Had she been firm on my song, I would have sung for her,” his mind didn’t allow him escape from his guilt.